fadlurrohman/Cohort-Retention/README.md

-# Project 5 – Cohort Retention & Revenue Analysis
+# Cohort Retention & Revenue Analysis

 This project simulates user sign-ups and monthly activity for Agoda-like customers.